armnrd/reminders/README.md

 # reminders
-Get reminders for birthdays and anniversaries, just in case you forget. 😉 Uses dates from your contacts list.
+Get reminders for birthdays and anniversaries, just in case you forget. 😉 Uses dates from your contact list.